Duet3D/wiki-content/User_manual/RepRapFirmware/Updating_firmware.md

 ![paneldue_firmware_flashing.jpg](/hardware/paneldue/paneldue_firmware_flashing.jpg =500x)
 *Note: picture of BOSSA above shows PanelDue firmware flashing, not RepRapFirmware flashing!*
 * When the write completes, press *Verify*
-* It is also possible to use the command line version (bossac) with this command line (replace COMxx by the correct COM port number):
+* It is also possible to use the command line version (bossac) with this command line (use `--port=/dev/ttyACM0` or similar if bossac fails to auto-detect the right serial port):
-  `bossac --port=/dev/ttyACM0 -b -U -e -w -v path\Duet2CombinedFirmware.bin -R`
+  `bossac -b -U -e -w -v path\Duet2CombinedFirmware.bin -R`

 ### SAM-BA